Find USDA Eligible Properties in Oklahoma

 There are 18,385 USDA backed residential loans in Oklahoma with an average loan balance of $91,612.
 Over 78% of the loans went to help first time home buyers.
 Borrowers were an average age of 38 years old.
 The typical appraised home value was around $93,975.
 On average the rural home size purchased with this loan was approximately 1,515 square feet.

 The size of Oklahoma is roughly 181,037 square kilometers.
-USDA defined regions of rural loan ineligibility in Oklahoma cover 6,514 square kilometers of the state.
+USDA defined regions of rural loan ineligibility in Oklahoma covers about 6,514 square kilometers of the state.
+That means only 3.6% of the state is ineligible for traditional USDA home loans.
 See the interactive geographic illustration below for more details.
-Only 3.6% of the state is ineligible for traditional USDA home loans.

-Select from the list of counties below or use the search feature to find houses in a city where you would like to live.
+Select from the list of counties below or use the search feature above to find houses in a city where you would like to live.
+Some popular medium sized cities in Oklahoma include Bethany, Noble, Collinsville, and Claremore.

 A USDA loan is a mortgage option available to eligible homebuyers that is sponsored by the United States Department of Agriculture to promote homeownership in rural communities.
 USDA Loans, sometimes called "RD Loans," offer 100% financing options on eligible rural properties.
 USDAProperties can help you find Search for USDA Eligible Properties throughout the state of Oklahoma.